gpetters94/Shades-of-gray-theme/README.md

 #### • Gedit, Pluma, Xed, Mousepad

-Shades-of-pastel can be used by all editors with syntax highlighting based on *GtkSourceView 3*.
+Shades-of-pastel can be used by editors with syntax highlighting based on *GtkSourceView 3* or *GtkSourceView 4*.
 To install the color scheme change to directory `Shades-of-gray/app-gadgets/Syntax-Colors`.
-Copy the contained file `shades-of-pastel.xml` into the following user directory:
+Copy the contained file `shades-of-pastel.xml` into the following user directories:
 ```
 mkdir -p $HOME/.local/share/gtksourceview-3.0/styles
 cp shades-of-pastel.xml $HOME/.local/share/gtksourceview-3.0/styles/

+mkdir -p $HOME/.local/share/gtksourceview-4/styles
+cp shades-of-pastel.xml $HOME/.local/share/gtksourceview-4/styles/
 ```
 Shades-of-pastel is now available in the settings of your editor.